Small steps towards a big vision

 This is, in essence, the Fourth Industrial Revolution (4IR), and we’re already seeing it come to life before our eyes.
 Augmented reality that removes our need for physical devices like phones and computers to access and interact with the digital world.
 Autonomous vehicles that function in the real world without a human interface (a driver!) because they understand it and can adapt to live situations using digital data.

-Suddenly, we’re sharing the same infrastructure, interface and space with physical machines and digital content – the physical and digital worlds, intrinsically linked through the Mirror World.
+Suddenly, we’re sharing the same infrastructure, interface and space with physical machines and digital content – the physical and digital worlds, intrinsically linked through the power of Digital Twins.
 Now that’s a grand vision.

 One of the most fascinating aspects of this technological leap is its natural focus towards making the technology invisible.
 The better the tech the less it needs to be operated by a human being and so the less enslaved we are to the devices that give us access to it – the smartphone being the perfect example.
 Sometimes, it feels like we operate the technology in our life to enable it to do its job but really it should be the other way around – the technology should be operating intuitively to help us do the job we need.
 Much of this is because computing devices like laptops and phones exist in their own physical bubble, separate from and not truly integrated with the real world.
 By integrating them, we can make fundamental change to almost every aspect of our lives for the better.